cragr/mongodb-container/5.0/root/usr/share/container-scripts/mongodb/README.md

 MongoDB 3.6 NoSQL Database Server container image
 =================================================

+DISCLAIMER:  use at your own risk, for educational purposes only
+DISCLAIMER:  use at your own risk, for educational purposes only
+DISCLAIMER:  use at your own risk, for educational purposes only
+DISCLAIMER:  use at your own risk, for educational purposes only
+DISCLAIMER:  use at your own risk, for educational purposes only
+DISCLAIMER:  use at your own risk, for educational purposes only

 This repository contains Dockerfiles for MongoDB images for general usage and OpenShift.
 Users can choose between RHEL and CentOS based images.
 The RHEL image is available in the [Red Hat Container Catalog](https://access.redhat.com/containers/#/registry.access.redhat.com/rhscl/mongodb-36-rhel7)